Search

 The festival highlighted some of the most critical global challenges, with a special focus on topics particularly relevant to Africa.

-The two-day event was designed to empower youth from diverse fields, including business, media, international cooperation, science, education, healthcare, and culture.
-Representatives from the largest African companies, young innovators, entrepreneurs, government officials, volunteers, influencers, and representatives of children’s organisations also participated, making it a dynamic, intergenerational event that emphasised collaboration and progress.
+The two-day event was designed to empower youth from diverse fields including business, media, international cooperation, science, education, healthcare, and culture.
+Representatives from the largest African companies, young innovators, entrepreneurs, government officials, volunteers, influencers, and representatives of children’s organizations also participated, making it a dynamic, intergenerational event that emphasized collaboration and progress.

 On the second day of the festival, held in the city of Jinja, participants engaged in in-depth discussions on healthcare, ecological issues, and the future of culture and education.